Researcher Development Hub - New to DCU

 Getting research projects done - no matter what the domain - requires project management skills.

-This course comes highly recommended by participants due to its live drawing format and excellent delivery: "the design of the course was very well thought out and the pacing was done perfectly to keep everyone engaged ...
+"the design of the course was very well thought out and the pacing was done perfectly to keep everyone engaged ...
 I would recommend this course to anyone beginning a research project."

 | Get skills quick on LinkedIn Learning